Which place is cheaper, Barcelona or Helsinki?

 Barcelona is a big city with plenty to do.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Barcelona is a popular place that is full of things to see and experience.
 Many visitors spend time at the beach while visiting the area.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

-Travelers enjoy the nightlife and food when visiting the environmentally conscious city of Helsinki.
+Travelers enjoy the nightlife and food when visiting the nature-focused city of Helsinki.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 Barcelona is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Barcelona, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Helsinki is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.